Sagas of the Demonspawn

 Sagas of the Demonspawn is a four issue gamebook series written by J. H. Brennan and illustrated by Geoff Taylor (first two books) and John Blanche (latter two).

 The books feature a protagonist named Fire*Wolf [sic] in a continuing storyline.

 Unusual for gamebooks, the series is written in third person past tense.

 The books have been translated into Danish, dropping the asterisk from the name of the protagonist.
-The Italian, French and Spanish versions version didn't drop it.
+The Italian, French and Spanish versions didn't drop it.